 Scaling can involve working with relative sizes (scaled objects) or relative distances and positions (sometimes involving perspectivetaking) based on a scale model or map.
-Scale models or maps require 'dual representation' (DeLoache 2000) where the child needs to understand that the model represents the real place (that both are the same but a smaller or larger version).
+Scale models or maps require 'dual representation' (DeLoache 2000) where the child needs to understand that the model (one representation) represents the real place (the second representation), i.e. that both representations are the same but a smaller or larger version.

 As younger children (such as toddlers and two-year-olds) are developing their spatial reasoning skills, they tend to try to use miniature toys or objects as though they are full-sized objects (Rosengren et al 2010), however the more experience they have with small-scale objects, the more their sense of scaling develops (Pritulsky et al, 2020), highlighting the importance of small world play for young children.
-Young children recognise scale models of animals, vehicles and dolls' houses and can often choose the correct chair, bed or bowl for each of the three bears, based upon its size and their knowledge of the story context.
+Young children recognise scale models of animals, vehicles and dolls' houses and can often choose the correct chair, bed or bowl for each of the three bears. based upon its size and their knowledge of the story context.
 They can also interpret pictures and photos which are much smaller than the views they represent.
 Research suggests that children's sense of scale develops significantly between the ages of 3 and 5 years (Frick & Newcombe 2012; DeLoache 2000).
-According to Huttenlocher et al. (1999), some 3-year-olds and many 4-year-olds can find objects using simple scale models and even basic plans/maps, particularly when they refer to small enclosed spaces such as a rug or sandbox.
+According to Huttenlocher et al. (1999), some 3-yearolds and many 4-year-olds can find objects using simple scale models and even basic plans/maps, particularly when they refer to small enclosed spaces such as a rug or sandbox.
 In doing this, children are using the relative position of objects at this age (Frick and Newcombe 2012) but this develops as they approach 6 to 7 years of age to using proportion to distinguish relative distances, according to Gilligan et al. (2018).

 Scaling is also involved in drawing, for instance drawing a person with their body parts in proportion.
-Spatial scaling is important in supporting 5-7 year olds to use scaled representations in mathematics, such as a number line (Möhring et al, 2018).
+Spatial scaling is important in supporting 5-7 year olds to use scaled representations in mathematics, such as a number line, which can represent 0 to 10 or 0 to a million using the same length (Möhring et al, 2018).
 As spatial scaling is involved in interpreting maps, it is linked to navigation and way-finding, as explored in the next section.